Analytics-Matin/EVR/README.md

 <br>

 <br>
-All the materials are also available through Zenodo open-access repository with this DOI:
+All the materials are also available through Zenodo open-access repository with the following DOI: